Anthony96922/mpxgen/README.md

 # mpxgen
 This program generates FM multiplex baseband audio that can be output to a mono FM transmitter.
 This includes stereo audio as well as realtime RDS data.

+##### This is a work in progress!
+While I try to add new features myself, feel free to contribute and help improve this app!

 #### Features
 - Low resource requirements
 - Built-in low-pass filtering